-I am posting this as a request for helpful readings and sources on Volunteer Tourism.
-The request comes via a Twitter message from Claire Hoeschele, an undergraduate anthropology student:
+I posted this as a request for helpful readings and sources on Volunteer Tourism.
+The request came via a Twitter message from Claire Hoeschele, an undergraduate anthropology student:

 This summer, I will be doing a research project on Volunteer Tourism and orphanage tourism in Costa Rica.
 Through qualitative evaluation methods, I hope to gain insight about what these experiences mean to all parties involved.
 I have been conducting background research since January of this year, and am currently reading Karen Stocker’s ethnography Tourism and Cultural Change in Costa Rica: Pitfalls and Possibilities.
 However, I’m looking for more reading suggestions from anthropology since I have been reading a lot from sustainable tourism.
 Lastly, if anyone is familiar with qualitative evaluation methods and literature on teaching ESL, then that would be much appreciated as well.
 Thanks for your time.